Thyroid Treatment in Pittsburgh

 Why Many Thyroid Tests are Inadequate

-The TSH lab test is the most common test for thyroid.
-Only running a TSH test may be inadequate and may serve to exacerbate the patient’s condition because it can provide false indications of the true problem.
+The TSH lab test is the most common test for a thyroid disease.
+Only running a TSH test may be inadequate and may serve to exacerbate the patient’s thyroid condition because it can provide false indications of the true problem.
 Testing TSH levels, while important, is only the “tip of the iceberg”.

 A TSH test may come back “normal” or “in range”, but it may not be normal for you as you may have lived life on the upper end of the range, but now find yourself on the lower end.
-Many physicians do not make this distinction.
-Instead the goal should be to optimize thyroid levels for each individual patient versus attempting to hit general population levels.
+Many physicians do not make this distinction when looking for thyroid disorders.
+Instead, the goal should be to optimize thyroid levels for each individual patient versus attempting to hit general population levels.

 We not only test TSH levels but also T4, T3, and Reverse T3, in addition to TPO (Thyroid Peroxidase) anti-bodies.
 High levels of TPO anti-bodies may mean the patient has an auto-immune disease called Hashimoto’s, where the body attacks the thyroid.
 Hashimoto’s may not show up on a regular TSH test.

-It is not enough to simply order the appropriate tests.
+It is not enough to simply order the appropriate tests when treating thyroid issues.
 Medical providers must be trained on how to interpret the results in combination with a patient’s symptoms.
-Additionally, the provider must know how to customize prescriptions for maximum patient benefit.
+Additionally, the provider must know how to customize prescriptions for maximum patient benefit, and offer natural thyroid treatment options as well.